Durastudio-FLOSS/permatecture/README.md

 # Purpose - Open Source Permatecture Pro Environmental Modeling

 This is a git repo for managing code.
-Please see <a href=="https://permatecture.pro" title="Permatecture Pro Home>permatecture.pro</a> for more.
+Please see https://permatecture.pro  for more.

 ## Description - Open source system for gathering environmental data